lfn3/undertaker-junit/README.md

 One thing you might have noticed in the above scenario is the use of `source.generate(...)`.
 This is used to ensure the value we've tweaked by adding target price shows up in our output.
 What determines if the an elements appears in the printed output?
-It's got to be encased in an interval (a data structure internal to undertaker) and at the top level (not inside another interval).
+It's got to be encased in an interval (one of Undertaker's data structures) and at the top level (not inside another interval).
 You probably don't need to worry about this too much when you're writing a test.
 I'd recommend that if you encounter a test failure you go back through and add calls to generate (or the more primitive `pushInterval` and `popInterval` operations, which appear inside generate) as necessary to give you output that makes